darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 User-designed watermarks are placed into the directory `$HOME/.config/darktable/watermarks`.
 Once in place, use the reload button update the list of available watermarks.

-The following is a list of variable strings that are supported for substitution within the svg document.
+The following is a list of variable strings that are supported for substitution within the SVG document.

 Besides this list you can also use the variable strings defined in the [variables](../../special-topics/variables.md) section.